 It is the smallest of all cassowary species, primarily found in mountain forests of New Guinea, New Britain, and Yapen Island.
-Dwarf cassowary is a solitary bird and pairs with male in the breeding season.
-They feed on mainly insects, small animals and fallen fruits.
+Dwarf cassowary is a solitary bird and pairs with a male in the breeding season.
+They mainly feed on insects, small animals, and fallen fruits.
 They are flightless but with their strong legs they run up to a speed of 48 km/h.

 6. Greater rhea

 Average mass : 23 kg, Maximum mass : 40 kg, Average total length : 134 cm

 Greater rhea is another South American flightless bird.
 Greater Rhea is larger and heavier than it’s counterpart lesser rhea.
 Greater rhea is more spread out than Darwin’s rhea and can be found in Brazil, Uruguay, Paraguay, Argentina, and Bolivia.
 A greater rhea can be up to 1.3 meters tall and as heavy as 40 kg.
 Average greater rhea lives about 10 years in the wild.
 Body and construction of Greater rhea are similar to lesser rhea, the only thing which differs is size and body mass.
 Greater Rhea is the largest bird in South America and 6th Largest bird in the world.

 Average mass : 31.5 kg, Maximum mass : 46 kg, Average total length : 114 cm